An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Implementation

 \subsection{Hardware}

 All experiments in Section \ref{sec:numerics}, were run on the \texttt{RMACC Summit} supercomputer.
 The system has peak performance of over 400 TFLOPS.
 The 472 general compute nodes each have 24 cores aboard Intel Haswell CPUs, 128 GB of RAM and a local SSD.
+This means that each core has a limit of 4.6GB memory footprint.

 All nodes are connected through a high-performance network based on Intel Omni-Path with a bandwidth of 100 GB/s and a latency of 0.4 microseconds.
 A 1.2 PB high-performance IBM GPFS file system is provided.